jmservera/blog/content/posts/desplegar-un-blog-hugo-en-azure-static-web-app.en.md

 The magic behind this is supported by two different systems:

-* Azure provides all the infrastructure from the already existing App Services, like Custom domains, deployment slots (called Environments), authentication and role authorization, routes and Azure Functions integration for a stateless API.
+* Azure provides all the infrastructure from the already existing App Services, like Custom domains, deployment slots (called Environments), authentication and role authorization, routes, and Azure Functions integration for a stateless API.
 * GitHub has the GitHub Actions system that takes care of the static web content generation from your repo, and then do the automated deployment to the static web app.
 For this task, you can take a look to the [Azure/static-web-apps-deploy](https://github.com/Azure/static-web-apps-deploy) repo where you will see how a tool named Oryx is used.
 This tool detects the language and builds your repo.
-The supported platforms are: dotnet, nodejs, php and python, but can also generate static web apps from HUGO 0.59 or multilanguage sites like Django + React.
+The supported platforms are: .Net, Nodejs, PHP, and Python, but can also generate static web apps from HUGO 0.59 or multilanguage sites like Django + React.

 If the build and deploy script does not find something to build, it will deploy whatever is found in the main folder, with the condition that an index page is present in the folder.
 That's why the official example adds some extra steps to use a newer version of HUGO: